HisashiSATO/Sato_Ise_2020/README.md

 Sato and Ise (submitted) Open Data

 Author: Hisashi SATO (JAMSTEC) hsatoscb_(at)_gmail.com

 Date: 8 May 2020

 URLs:

 https://github.com/HisashiSATO/Sato_Ise_2020

 https://ebcrpa.jamstec.go.jp/~hsato/Sato_and_Ise_2020

+Notice:
+Visualized Climate Environments (VCEs) are only available at the latter URL due to the limitation of file size.
 ______________________________________________________

 1. Folder "1.VCDs"